 Functional Anatomy and Physiology

 Understanding how the human body moves is integral to teaching in a manner that is safe, appropriate and effective.

 The “Business of Yoga” will also be addressed.
 This will include information on Yoga Alliance Registration, logging of teaching hours, insurance and continuing education.
-Students will be given guidance on how to write a resume (based on what students really want), conducts as “interview/demo class” and tips on how to create SMART goals that support their new path.
+Students will be given guidance on how to conducts an “interview/demo class” and tips on how to create goals that support their new path.

 Students will now put into place all they have learnt in the previous two weeks!
 Working in small groups of 2-4, they will formulate and then teach a full 1.5 hour class to their fellow students.
 Senior teachers from the training will assess them on quality of sequencing, verbal instruction/delivery, use of variations and props, gentle adjustments, and overall presentation (including the use of themes/mantras/philosophy/music).
 There will be a group feedback session after each practicum for fellow student comments as well.

 - Applying techniques and principles learned from training to actual teaching